lacchain/id-mailbox/README.md

 # 5. Gathering Verifiable Credentials

- To get the list of VC associated with some DID, it is necessary to have an authentication token (jwt).
+ To get the list of VC associated with some DID, is necessary to sign the keccak-256 hash challenge and attach it in the signature header.

 URL Path: /vc/{did}
 HTTP Method: GET

 Request Headers:
  ```
-Authorization: {jwt token}
+signature: sign(keccak256(challenge))
  ```

 Response Body: